comp426-2022-spring/e01/README.md

 # e01 HTML-CSS

-An optional assignment for you to earn some extra credit.
+## Description

+This optional assignment is intended to help you develop a general sense of familiarity with HTML and CSS or add a little polish to your HTML and CSS skills.

+You can receive extra credit for it if you wish to submit it.

 This assignment is worth 25,000 extra credit points.